SGM GOAL / Materials Science and Engineering

 Yann – 2001: Head of Research and Development, OSIC

-1999–2001: DUT (University Technical Diploma) in SGM (Structural Mechanics) Nîmes
+1999–2001: DUT in Sports Management, Nîmes

-2003–2013: Head of R&D and co-manager of theorthopedic company Bontoux
+2003–2013: Head of R&D and Co-Manager ofBontoux Orthopedics

-- development and integration of a machining robot (2nd patent)
+- Development and integration of a machining robot (2nd patent)

-Self-study has played an important role in my career (robotics and software), but the SGM training program in Nîmes provided me with knowledge that I still use in my professional life:
+“Self-study has played a significant role in my career (robotics and software), but the SGM program in Nîmes provided me with foundational knowledge that I still use in my professional life:

-– knowledge of different implementation processes."
+– knowledge of various manufacturing processes.”

-2003–2005: Testing Technician – Mondi Packaging – Physical and chemical testing of raw materials and finished products, quality control.
+2003–2005: Testing Technician – Mondi Packaging – Physical and chemical testing of raw materials and finished products; quality control.

 Nicolas – 2009: Business owner in the recycling industry

-2009–2010: Polytech Annecy-Chambery
+2009–2010: Polytech Annecy-Chambéry

-2010–2011: Professional Bachelor's Degree inProduct Design, work-study program at the Nantes School of Design
+2010–2011: Professional Bachelor’s Degreein Product Design(work-study program at the Nantes School of Design)

-"I am now a graduate and had several options open to me: continuing with a Master's degree in Design in Bordeaux starting in September 2013, or accepting the contract offered to me at the end of my work-study year.
-But my desire to be an entrepreneur is now stronger, and I am involved in a business creation project in the waste management sector (manufacturing products for individuals).
-The SGM training program has enabled me to strengthen my position in the company through my proven technical knowledge of materials and manufacturing processes."
+“I’ve now graduated, and I had several options: continue on to a Master’s in Design in Bordeaux starting in September 2013, or accept the contract offered to me at the end of my work-study program.
+But my desire to start my own business is now stronger, and I am involved in a project to launch a company in the waste management sector (manufacturing products for consumers).
+The SGM program now allows me to establish my credibility within the company through solid technical knowledge of materials and manufacturing processes.”

 Felix – 2009: Designer, Howl Studio (Sweden)

-2007–2009: DUT SGM (Technical University Diploma in Mechanical Engineering) – IUT Nîmes (University Institute of Technology)
+2007–2009: DUT in General Management – IUT Nîmes

-2011–2013: Master's Degree in Design ISD Valenciennes.
+2011–2013: Master’s in Design, ISD Valenciennes.

 2014–present: Designer at HOWL in Stockholm

-After completing my STI Mechanical Engineering diploma, I went on to study for a DUT (University Technical Diploma) in SGM.
+“After earning my STI diploma in Mechanical Engineering, I completed a DUT in SGM.
 During my final-year internship at Numero Design, I discovered design, particularly digital design.

-2008-2010: DUT SGM – IUT Nîmes
+2008–2010: DUT in Hotel and Restaurant Management – IUT Nîmes

-After completing my high school diploma in engineering sciences, I chose to pursue a DUT (university technical diploma) in SGM (my first choice) instead of a preparatory class in order to gain technical skills rather than theoretical knowledge.
+“After earning my BAC S in Engineering Sciences, I chose to pursue a DUT in SGM (which was my first choice) instead of attending a preparatory class, so that I could develop technical skills rather than theoretical ones.

 Justine – 2009: Assistant Project Manager,RCP Design Global

-2009 to 2010: Bachelor's degree in Denmark
+2009–2010: Bachelor’s degree in Denmark

-2010 to 2012:Master's degree in Global Design(Nancy)
+2010–2012:Master’s in Global Design(Nancy)

-After completing my technical degree in materials engineering, I went to study in Denmark for a year.
-It was such an enriching experience on a human, cultural, and personal level that I recommend it to all students!
-When I returned to France, I enrolled in a master's program in Global Design atthe École des Mines de Nancy.
-At the end of that year, I did an internship at a young start-up company that designs and crafts furniture.
-I then continued my second yearof master's studies at ENSGSI in Nancy, choosing the option: Management of Innovation and Industrial Design.
-To validate my master's degree, I did my internship at a design agency specializing in public transport design and sensory design:RCP Design Global, in Tours.
+“After earning my DUT in materials engineering, I spent a year studying in Denmark.
+It was such an enriching experience—on a human, cultural, and personal level—that I recommend it to all students!
+When I returned to France, I enrolled in a master’s program in Global Design atthe École des Mines de Nancy.
+At the end of that year, I completed an internship at a young startup specializing in the production of artisanal designer furniture.
+I then continued my second yearof the master’s program at ENSGSI in Nancy, choosing the specialization in Innovation and Industrial Design Management.
+To complete my master’s degree, I did my internship atRCP Design Global in Tours, a design agency specializing in public transportation design and sensory design.
 At the end of my internship, I was hired as an assistant project manager.

-Dual skills
+Dual expertise

 Pascal – 2005: Sales Area Manager – Southern France, TESA SAS

-2009 to 2014: Exclusive sales representative for WÜRTH France
+2009–2014: Exclusive sales representative for WÜRTH France

-The program is comprehensive and covers a very broad spectrum of industrial activities and processes with a very (too) strong focus on polymers.
-This is a real differentiator for those who want a well-stocked toolbox and a wide range of career options.
+"The program is comprehensive and covers a very broad range of industrial activities and processes, with a very (perhaps overly) strong focus on polymers.
+This is a real point of distinction for those who want a well-stocked toolkit and a wide range of career paths."

 Christophe – 2000: Purchasing Manager, ARDAH

-1998-2000: DUT SGM – IUT Nîmes
+1998–2000: DUT in General Management – IUT Nîmes

-2000-2003: Packaging school:ESIEC
+2000–2003: Packaging School:ESIEC

-2003-2012: Technical sales representative at CELLUTEC
+2003–2012: Technical Sales Representative at CELLUTEC

-2012-present: Sales manager atARDAH
+2012–present: Sales Manager atARDAH

 Packaging